 Learn how to replace a kitchen faucet with just a few tools and a little time!
-Whether you need a repair or just want to upgrade your faucet, this is an easy project you can do yourself!
+Whether you need a repair or want to upgrade your faucet, this is an easy project you can do yourself!

 What to do BEFORE replacing your kitchen sink

-- Buy your replacement kitchen faucet.
+- Buy your replacement kitchen sink faucet.

 - Remove everything from under the sink.
-A clothes basket makes this task a lot easier.
+A clothesbasket makes this task a lot easier.

-- Put down towels or a pillow to support your head and back while working under the sink.
+- Put towels or a pillow to support your head and back while working under the sink.

 - Have pliers, an adjustable wrench, and a one-gallon Ziplock bag within reach.